wp-plugins/contact-form-7-to-database-extension/readme.txt

 1. Admin Panel view of submitted form data

 == Changelog ==

+= 1.5 =
+* Integration with Fast Secure
+* Added option to set roles that can see data when using [cf7db-table] shortcode
+* Can now specify per-column CSS for [cf7db-table] shortcode table (see FAQ)

 = 1.4.5 =
 * Added a PHP version check.
 This Plugin Requires PHP5 or later.
 Often default configurations are PHP4.
 Now a more informative error is given when the user tries to activate the plugin with PHP4.